coder745/josh_website/certifications.md

         <h2>My Certifications</h2>
         <article>
             <p>Below I have included a list of certifications that I have attained over the past few years.
             Many of these certs required passing more than one test.
-Here I have included a short summary of each certification along with a link to a better explanation of each one.</p>
+I have included a short summary of each certification along with a link to a better explanation of each one.</p>
             <ul>
                 <li><a href='#security'>CompTIA Security+</a></li>
                 <li><a href='#ceh'>Certified Ethical Hacker</a></li>